 In Italy if you opt to use a 'paper' pass, you can book reservations at Trenitalia ticket machines (paper passes users will need to use the mobile pass number generators) for journeys within Italy; and you can also book reservations at Trenitalia ticket offices; and at the ticket offices you can also arrange reservations for international journeys.

-You also won't be charged booking fees if you arrange reservations at stations in Austria, Great Britain*, France, Ireland, Spain, Scandinavia, Czechia, Hungary, Poland and other countries in eastern Europe.
+You also won't be charged booking fees if you arrange reservations at stations in Austria, Great Britain*, Denmark, France, Ireland, Spain, Norway, Czechia, Hungary, Poland and other countries in eastern Europe.

 Though if you won't be taking a frequent daytime service it's a good idea to book reservations when you first arrive at a station; if you leave it until you're back at the station just prior to boarding, your first choice of departure may be sold out.

-*In Britain reservations often need to be made a minimum of 4 hours prior to departure; so it's best to book them when you first arrive at a station.
+*In Britain some reservations often need to be made a minimum of 4 hours prior to departure; so it's best to book them when you first arrive at a station.

 Managing journeys with mandatory reservations: